-aTokens are derivatives of an underlying token that accrues interests from being borrowed on Aave. aTokens are redeemable at any time at a 1-to-1 rate with their underlying asset, on the Aave protocol as long as there is liquidity available.
+aTokens are deposit certificates of an underlying token that accrues interests from being borrowed on Aave. aTokens are redeemable at any time at a 1-to-1 rate with their underlying asset, on the Aave protocol as long as there is liquidity available.

 Based on the intrinsic theory of valuation, the price of aTokens can be approximated as the net present value of the discounted cash flows between now and the end of time.
 Since aTokens incur cashflows with an APY greater than the current risk-free rate, the discount is offset by value accrual.

 aTokens are also available on alternative protocols such as decentralised exchanges (Uniswap).
 Let’s focus on aDAI which is the aToken with the most liquidity outside of Aave.

 The aDAI Uniswap pool is the biggest source of aToken liquidity outside of Aave.
 Let’s look at the historical price of aDAI in DAI to assess the peg of aDAI.
 This is done by extracting Uniswap’s data on TheGraph for the aDAI and DAI pools.

 1 aDAI is redeemable for 1 DAI at any time on Aave, still, the market price of aDAI in DAI is volatile.
 Since inception, the median price is 1 aDAI = 1.01 DAI.
 It is possible to redeem aDAI for more DAI in the markets than on Aave, representing an opportunity for users.
 In case of lack of liquidity on the protocol, users can exchange their aDAI, with profit on Uniswap.

 The aToken valuation analysis carried out above demonstrates aDAI holds more value than its underlying asset.
 This is acknowledged by the markets that maintain aDAI price above DAI.

 This valuation implies aDAI holders have access to alternative sources of liquidity with some profit margin on the price.
 At the moment external liquidity is only available for aDAI while all aToken would benefit from alternative sources of liquidity.

 The intrinsic value of an asset generating passive income comes from future cashflows, actualised to assess the present value.

 On Aave: 30-day average